 - Carne Asada Tacos: With this type of marinated meat being a specialty in this area, carne asada tacos sound like something you should not leave off your list!

-- Ceviche: A refreshing dish with marinated seafood like shrimp or fish, that’s paired with lime and other fresh ingredients.
+- Ceviche: A refreshing dish with marinated seafood like shrimp or fish that’s paired with lime and other fresh ingredients.

 - Cahuamanta: A rich and flavorful soup that combines tender manta ray meat, different spices, and veggies.
-That honestly sounds so good!

-14. Guadalajara
+13. Guadalajara

 This city has a lot to offer when it comes to amazing dishes.